raspberrypilearning/music-player/en/step_2.md

 <img src="images/music-player.png" alt="The name 'music player' written in the Create a Project dialogue box." width="400"/>

-**Tip:** Give your project a helpful name that relates to the activity you’re creating.
-This will make it easier to find if you create other projects on MakeCode.
+**Tip:** To make it easier to find your project later, give it a helpful name that relates to the activity you’re creating.

 --- /task ---